 The majority of residents who travel to get to work do so by driving themselves in a car or a van (70%).

 The Herefordshire Local Transport Plan sets out programmes of work for achieving the council’s objectives for transport.

-A second public consultation on the Hereford Transport Package (HTP) is currently underway.
-The HTP sets out a suite of transport and infrastructure improvements with the objectives of facilitating economic growth, improving regional connectivity, encouraging sustainable lifestyles, encouraging sustainable development, providing network resilience, improving air quality and reducing noise, reducing severance and improving safety.
+Two proposed transport schemes, the Hereford Transport Package and South Wye Transport Package, set out a suite of possible transport and infrastructure improvements for the City with the objectives of facilitating economic growth, improving regional connectivity, encouraging sustainable lifestyles, encouraging sustainable development, providing network resilience, improving air quality and reducing noise, reducing severance and improving safety.